denoland/vscode_deno/README.md

 ## Usage

-1. Install the Deno CLI, available in your path.
+1. Install the Deno CLI.
 2. Install this extension.
+3. Ensure `deno` is available in the environment path, or set its path via the `deno.path` setting in VSCode.
-3. Open the VS Code command palette with `Ctrl+Shift+P`, and run the _Deno:
+4. Open the VS Code command palette with `Ctrl+Shift+P`, and run the _Deno:
    Initialize Workspace Configuration_ command.

 We recognize that not every TypeScript/JavaScript project that you might work on